Financial Uncertainty In Business – Leadership Is Critical

 What to Do With Your “A+” Talent

 Pink Floyd, a famous rock band from the late 20th century had a very popular song centered around the concept of becoming “comfortably numb.”
-While this may be an overly dramatic way to describe what is happening with business owners’ views on top talent today, I cannot help but see the parallel to the way business is treating their top talent.
+While this may be an overly dramatic way to describe what is happening with business owners’ views on top talent today, I cannot help but see the parallels to the way business is treating their top talent.

 Confused?
 If so, I challenge you to answer this simple multiple-choice question below.